-3.2 Freedom of Information Officer and Decision Maker
+3.2.
+Freedom of Information Officer and Decision Maker

-NAIF's Freedom of Information Officer is its Chief Legal Officer and NAIF's principal officer authorised under section 23 of the Act to make all decisions is its Chief Executive Officer.
+NAIF's FOI Officer is its Chief Legal Officer and NAIF's principal officer authorised under section 23 of the Act to make all decisions is its Chief Executive Officer.

-3.3 NAIF and the Office of the Australian Information Commissioner investigating complaints.
+3.3.
+NAIF and the Officer of the Australian Information Commissioner